 Let's face it, some ideas don't work.
-With Episerver, it's easy to try new things, gather feedback, and continue to develop them with the input of your entire team.
+With Optimizely, it's easy to try new things, gather feedback, and continue to develop them with the input of your entire team.
 The system allows editors to develop content inside a virtual workspace, keeping only what works.

 This is how it should be.
 Too many organizations have a deeply formal relationship with their CMS.
 It becomes a frightening place that they approach with fear and trembling, only when they think their content is finally good enough to rate publication.

 Let's move to a world where our CMS is a safe space for play and experimentation, where teams can work together to make better content faster.
 Some things will work, and some things won't, but being able to iterate faster and more effectively will help us find that answer.

 Lest you think this article was hypothetical, know there's an unpublished page in this CMS right now that I started writing three weeks ago.
 I keep coming back to it every couple of days, tweaking and testing new ideas with it.
 I'll admit that it wasn't very well thought out at first, but it's getting better.